rackerlabs/rackspace-how-to/content/general/managing-role-based-access-control-rbac.md

 account.
 Rackspace does not notify them automatically.
 You can use the following text to notify your users:

    **Your access to this account has changed.
 You have been added as a new user, and you must update your credentials (password and secret question) as soon as possible.
 See *name* for your temporary access information.**

 ### Create new users

-To create new users, use the following steps:
+To create a new user, use the following steps:

 1. In the upper-right corner of the [Cloud Control Panel](https://mycloud.rackspace.com/), click **Account > User Management.**